Lightning-AI/litgpt/howto/tpus.md

 > **Warning**
 > When you are done, remember to delete your instance
 > ```shell
-> gcloud compute tpus tpu-vm delete lit-stablelm --zone=us-central2-b
+> gcloud compute tpus tpu-vm delete lit-parrot --zone=us-central2-b
 > ```